Divisions of the University of Oxford: Social Sciences Division

 The Social Sciences Division represents the largest grouping of social sciences of any university in the United Kingdom.
 As a major provider of social science research, it is accredited by the Economic and Social Research Council as a Doctoral Training Centre of excellence in research training.
-From 2018 the division's head is Professor Sarah Whatmore.
+From 2021 the division's head is Professor Timothy Power.
 From 2008 to 2017 the head was Professor Roger Goodman.

 The Division contains the following faculties and departments: